abarton51/Info_Theory/README.md

-# An Overview of Information Theory for Classification Tasks in Machine Learning
+# Cross Entropy as a Loss Function for Classification Tasks

-This paper from the ground up covers:
+This short paper on information theory from the ground up covers:
-- Entropy
+- Entropy, Conditional Entropy, Mutual Entropy
 - Mutual information
 - KD Divergence/Relative Entropy
 - Cross Entropy
 - Statistical significance
+- Interpretation
 - Use in machine learning classification tasks

 ## Math 4280